NET WORTH: $14.3 billion

-FUNDING AREAS: Health, Economic Development, Marriage Equality, Drug Policy Reform, and Politics
+FUNDING AREAS: Health, Economic Development, Marriage Equality, Drug Policy Reform, Politics

 BACKGROUND: Dustin Moskovitz ranks as the world's youngest self-made billionaire.
-After leaving Facebook, where he served first as chief technology officer and later on as VP of engineering, in 2008, Moskovitz cofounded Asana, a web platform that helps businesses plan, organize, and stay in sync.
+After leaving Facebook, where he served first as chief technology officer and later as VP of engineering, in 2008, Moskovitz co-founded Asana, a web platform that helps businesses plan, organize, and stay in sync.

 HEALTH: Good Ventures has given major support to health initiatives in developing countries, where a relatively small amount of capital can make a major difference in measurable outcomes.
 Good Ventures has made major contributions to organizations such as Against Malaria, the Schistosomiasis Control Initiative, and Population Services International.
 It has also given funds for nutrition organizations such as the Iodine Global Network and the Global Alliance for Improved Nutrition's Universal Salt Iodization program.

 ECONOMIC DEVELOPMENT: Good Ventures has made major contributions to organizations such as Give Directly and the Center for Global Development.
 Give Directly, one the foundation's largest grantees, gives cash directly to poor families in developing countries.

 MARRIAGE EQUALITY: Through Good Ventures, Moskovitz has offered general support to, and made media buys for, Freedom to Marry.
 The decision to support this organization was influenced by Facebook co-founder Chris Hughes' partner, Sean Eldridge, who supports many LGBT advocacy groups and is a senior advisor for Freedom to Marry.